anup-an/library-api/README.md

 - [Kubernetes](https://kubernetes.io/) - An open-source system for automating deployment, scaling, and management of containerized applications.
 - [Terraform](https://www.terraform.io/) - An infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
 - [Jenkins](https://www.jenkins.io/) - A leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.

+The data of books is taken from https://www.kaggle.com/datasets/thedevastator/comprehensive-overview-of-52478-goodreads-best-b .

 ### Application features
 #### General